EHANDBOOK/ehandbook-cb-demos/Demo_EHBCB_DirBased_SL_TargetLink_Library/README.md

 -i ".\Input" ^
 -o ".\Output" ^
 -n "Demo_EHBCB_DirBased_SL_TargetLink_Library" ^
--simlib ".\simlibs,%MATLAB_PATH%\toolbox\simulink" ^
+-simlib ".\simlib,%MATLAB_PATH%\toolbox\simulink" ^
 -simulinkview ".\configuration\SimulinkViewConfig.json" ^
 -viewtype "GlobalView" ^
 -gensvg
 ```

-* `-simlib ".\\simlibs,..."`: This argument tells EHB-CB where to find the necessary Simulink libraries.
-By pointing it to the `simlibs` folder, we enable it to find `tllib.slx` and correctly render the TargetLink blocks.
+* `-simlib ".\\simlib,..."`: This argument tells EHB-CB where to find the necessary Simulink libraries.
+By pointing it to the `simlib` folder, we enable it to find `tllib.slx` and correctly render the TargetLink blocks.
 * **MATLAB Connection**: The script sets a `MATLAB_PATH` and uses it in the build.
 A connection to MATLAB is **required** for generating the graphics of the TargetLink blocks.
 * `-simulinkview` and `-viewtype`: These arguments apply a predefined view that prevents the build process from showing the detailed subsystems inside the TargetLink library blocks, which is a recommended best practice.